MissTecVet/MissTecVet.github.io/Home.md

 platforms to avoid becoming overwhelmed.
 Be sure to double check each one coincide with one another to avoid getting confused.

-5. Repetition reinforces
+5. Repetition and time
 Extend grace to yourself during this learning process.
 Everything will come together over time.
 Consistency is key getting all you can out of what you are investing your time in.
 The more times you do something, you retain it in your memory more effectively.

-6. Study in short, frequent sessions, because short repetitions of concentration are similar on how our brain works.
+Study in short, frequent sessions, because short repetitions of concentration are similar on how our brain works.
 The human brain after working needs to rest to process the information it gets.
 Study time is much more effective when you do it in small increments.
 And so, avoid stressing out yourself to study the whole day because you are putting to much pressure on your mind.
-Instead, allot an in between short break or mind relaxation to give time for your brain to absorb what you have read

- Breaks improve consistency and clarity.
+Instead, allot an in between short break or mind relaxation to give time for your brain to absorb what you have read.
+Breaks improve consistency and clarity.Track your progress A sense of accomplishment is like a breath of fresh air!

- 7. Track your progress
- A sense of accomplishment is like a breath of fresh air!
 Prioritize your tasks, keep track and check out your accomplishments.

 ##Post 1 - Oc 2, 2019